omarsaidkamel/Programming_basics_Using_CPP/Second Lecture/Readme.md

+Second Lecture Consists of:
-1 - variables & Datatype
+- Variables & Datatype
-2 - Constant &  # define
+- Constant
-3 - using input in the program
+- Using input in the program
-4 - unary operation
+- Unary operation
-5 - Arithmetic operators
+- Arithmetic operators